Bearer Shares: Meaning, Risks, & Bearer Share Options

 When a company’s ownership is held via bearer shares, an individual in possession of those bearer shares is deemed to be the owner of the corresponding equity in the company.

 In other words, if you hold the bearer shares that represent 100% interest in a particular company, you own 100% interest in that company.
-It does not matter if you were the person that originally incorporated the company or not.
+It does not matter if you were the person who originally incorporated the company or not.

 Do You Want Our Free Non-Resident Banking Guide?